 The Department has a written Mutual Aid agreement with the 20 other municipalities in Union County.
 Manpower and equipment are freely shared between the towns during emergencies at no cost to the receiving town.
 In addition, the Department must respond to contiguous towns in other counties in response to any request for assistance.

-All 911 calls are received by the Police Department who dispatches the appropriate equipment according to Standard Operating Procedures.
+All 911 calls are received by Union County Dispatch who dispatches the appropriate equipment according to Standard Operating Procedures.

 Bureau of Fire Prevention